fragments-cloud/epistemic-topology/docs/epistemic_topology_paper_en.md

 ## License

-This work is dedicated to the public domain under Creative Commons CC0 1.0.
+This work is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
-**Reason:** Knowledge should flow freely (maximize D, minimize barriers).
+**Reason:** Knowledge should flow freely, but with appropriate attribution to authorship (maximize D, minimize unnecessary barriers).

 ---